La-Lojban/lojban.pw/data/pages/books/learn-lojban.md

 bu'u
 : at … (some place)

-Note: **nu** shows that a new relation in a sentence starts.
+Note: **nu** shows that a new inner embedded sentence starts within the main sentence.
 We put **kei** after such relation to show its right border, similar to how we use ")" or "]" in math.
 For example:

 > **le gerku cu plipe fa'a mi ca le nu do ca'o klama**
 > _The dog jumps towards me when you are coming._